elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ##  Funder policies on research data

-List of funders with Data Management Policies in Norway:

-* [Norges Forskningsråd (Research Council of Norway)](https://www.forskningsradet.no/en/) is the primary funding body in Norway for research.
+[Norges Forskningsråd (Research Council of Norway)](https://www.forskningsradet.no/en/) is the primary funding body in Norway for research.
 The [research data management policy of RCN](https://www.forskningsradet.no/contentassets/e4cd6d2c23cf49d4989bb10c5eea087a/the-research-council-of-norways-policy-for-open-access-to-research-data.pdf) requires a Data Management Plan (DMP) after a positive funding decision for each project and which also has to be submitted as part of a final report.
 RCN recommends to follow the ‘[Practical Guide to the International Alignment of Research Data Management](https://scienceeurope.org/our-resources/practical-guide-to-the-international-alignment-of-research-data-management/)’ by Science Europe, the organisation of research funders and  performers.
 In addition to policies for open science and open access to publications, [RCN provides recommendations on how to make research data available](https://www.forskningsradet.no/siteassets/publikasjoner/2021/how-should-we-share-research-data.v2.pdf).

 ##  Institutional policies on research data